Ron Darling: College

+He was elected to the College Baseball Hall of Fame class of 2024.

 Career

 Minor leagues

 Darling was selected in the first round (ninth overall) of the 1981 MLB draft by the Texas Rangers.
 He put up mediocre numbers with the AA Tulsa Drillers.
 He was traded along with Walt Terrell from the Rangers to the Mets for Lee Mazzilli on April 1, 1982.
 For the Mets, Darling and Terrell would eventually combine for seven double-digit win seasons.
 Three seasons later, the Mets traded Terrell to the Detroit Tigers for Howard Johnson.
 For Texas, Mazzilli never regained his limited glory of the late 1970s.